 As a member of the Law & Technology Institute and the interdisciplinary Master of Electronic Commerce programme at Dalhousie University and the Centre for Law, Technology and Society at the University of Ottawa, Professor Uteck’s leadership, research and teaching contributed to enhancing awareness and understanding of the legal, policy, and ethical challenges posed by existing and emerging technologies.

-At Allard, Professor Uteck currently teaches Torts, Contracts and Secured Transactions, coaches the upper year competitive B.C.
+Professor Uteck currently teaches Torts, Contracts and Secured Transactions, supervises students’ advanced research in privacy law, coaches the upper year competitive B.C.
 Law Schools Moot and serves as a faculty mentor to 1L students.

 - Secured Transactions